On a family of pseudo-Anosov-like maps on the infinite ladder surface: Preliminaries

 \subsubsection{Dynamical Properties}

-One of the key features of a pseudo-Anosov map $f$ is that it exhibits rich dynamical properties, such as topological transitivity, mixing, and has positive topological entropy.
+One of the key features of a pseudo-Anosov map $f$ is that it exhibits rich dynamical properties such as topological transitivity, mixing, and positive topological entropy.
 Our goal is to examine which of these properties are also exhibited by its lift $\widetilde{f}$.
-Due to the non-compactness of $\mathcal{L}$, additional care is required when analyzing the dynamics of $\widetilde{f}$, especially for properties like recurrence which are for given in the setting of compact surfaces.
+Due to the non-compactness of $\mathcal{L}$, additional care is required when analyzing the dynamics of $\widetilde{f}$, especially for properties like recurrence, which are taken for granted in the setting of compact surfaces due to Poincar\'e recurrence theorem.
 Thurston~\cite{flp} demonstrates that if $f$ is pseudo-Anosov, then the matrix $A$ is irreducible and aperiodic.
 Consequently, $(S_g, f)$ is topologically transitive and mixing.
 This leads to the conclusion that the infinite leaves of $(\mathcal{F}_s, \mu_s)$ and $(\mathcal{F}_u, \mu_u)$ are dense in $S_g$.
 It also follows that the periodic points of $f$ are dense in $S_g$.
 Having obtained the invariant foliations on $\mathcal{L}$ (Proposition~\ref{prop:foliation}), our primary objective is to study the dynamical properties of the system $(\mathcal{L}, \widetilde{f})$ analogous to the well-understood system $(S_g, f)$.

 For the system $(\mathcal{L}, \widetilde{f})$, we now turn to the study of its measure-theoretic properties.
 In the case of $(S_g, f)$, the probability measure $\mu=\mu_A\circ \pi^{-1}$ is ergodic and maximizes the measure-theoretic entropy, that is, it satisfies the variational principle.
 This measure is built by assigning weights to rectangles defined via the transverse measures on the invariant foliations.
 In the infinite-type setting, we can similarly define an invariant measure for $\widetilde{f}$ on $\mathcal{L}$, however this measure is $\sigma$-finite rather than finite.
 We aim to determine for which lifts $\widetilde{f}$ such a measure exists and is ergodic.
 The non-finiteness of the measure raises several issues, which leads us to investigate whether the system is conservative, and if so, whether it is positive recurrent or null recurrent or transient.
+A conservative system is defined as follows.

+\begin{definition} Let $(X,\mathcal{B},\mu)$ be a $\sigma$-finite measure space and let $T:X\rightarrow X$ be a measure-preserving transformation.
+Then $T$ is known as \emph{conservative} if there is no wandering set of positive measure. that is, there does not exist a measurable set $W\in\mathcal{B}$ with $\mu(W)>0$ such that the sets $\{T^{-n}W\}_{n\ge 0}$ are pairwise disjoint (see~\cite{inferg}). \end{definition}